CVidrio/ffa-framework/docs/eda.md

-# EDA Framework
+# EDA to support FFA approach selection (stationary or nonstationary)

-The exploratory data analysis (EDA) module of the flood frequency analysis (FFA) framework allows users to run statistical tests on annual maximum streamflow (AMS) data.
-These statistical tests have four purposes:

-1. Identify change points ("jumps" or "kinks") in the AMS data.
-2. Identify [serial correlation](https://en.wikipedia.org/wiki/Autocorrelation) in the AMS data.
-3. Identify trends in the mean value of the AMS data.
-4. Identify trends in the variability of the AMS data.
+The exploratory data analysis (EDA) module assesses the feasibility of the stationarity assumption in the FFA framework.
+It evaluates the presence of statistically significant nonstationary signatures, such as change points and deterministic temporal trends in the mean or variability of the annual maximum series.
+Attributing nonstationarity to its drivers is important for selecting the appropriate FFA approach with greater confidence.

-A diagram showing the current EDA framework is shown below:
+The current EDA workflow is shown below:

 ![Diagram showing current EDA framework.](img/fig-eda-current.png)

-## List of Statistical Tests
+## List of Statistical Tests (Alphabetical Order)

 ### BB-MK Test

-The **Block Bootstrap Mann-Kendall (BB-MK) Test** is used to assess whether there is a statistically significant monotonic trend in a time series.

-Unlike the MK test, the BB-MK test is insensitive to autocorrelation.
+The **Block Bootstrap Mann-Kendall (BB-MK) Test** assesses whether there is a statistically significant monotonic trend in the time series.
+Unlike the MK test (see below), the BB-MK test is insensitive to autocorrelation.

 - Null hypothesis: There is no monotonic trend.
 - Alternative hypothesis: There is a monotonic upwards or downwards trend.

-To carry out the BB-MK test, we rely on the results of the MK test and Spearman test.
+To carry out the BB-MK test, we rely on the results of the MK test and the Spearman auto-correlation test.

 1. Compute the MK test statistic.
 2. Find the least significant lag $k$ using the Spearman test.